GabrieleSandri/Portfolio/README.md

 A web development project for an accommodation facility, featuring front-end technologies (HTML, CSS, JavaScript) and back-end functionality in PHP.

 [`https://www.domuslanghe.it`](https://www.domuslanghe.it)

+## **5. Chain Reaction Simulation in Unix**
+*(Project for a University exam)*
+This project simulates a chain reaction using multiple processes in a Unix environment.
+The simulation involves inter-process communication (IPC) and synchronization mechanisms to manage and coordinate different roles, including master, atom, activator, inhibitor, and feeder processes.
+The master process handles statistics, while other processes simulate energy production, inhibition, and waste generation.
+The project demonstrates Unix concepts such as process control, shared memory, message queues, and signal handling.

+**Deliverables:**
+- Implementation of inter-process communication using message queues and shared memory.
+- Process synchronization with semaphores to ensure consistent operations.
+- Signal handling (SIGUSR1 and SIGUSR2) for process activation and inhibition.
+- Configuration file support for runtime parameters using the INI format.
+- Logging system to track simulation events and statistics in real-time.

+This project showcases expertise in Unix systems programming, focusing on process management, IPC, and concurrency.